How to Choose the Right Kitchen Table For Your Family?

 If your room is narrow, go rectangular—it lines up with the walls and keeps traffic flowing.
 If your room is closer to a square, a round table softens corners and can feel more open.
 Either way, leave about 36–42 inches of clearance around the table so chairs can slide and people can pass comfortably.

-What’s the standard size for a 6-person table?
+What’s the Standard Size For a 6-person Table?

 Most 6-seaters fall around 72" x 36–38" (rectangular) or 54–60" diameter (round).
 Plan on roughly 24 inches of width per person, and a bit more at the heads if you’re using armchairs.